SaxionLED/x80sv/README.md

 ----------
 Quick demo
 ----------
+ This section describes how to start the software on the robot laptop.

 - Make sure that the hostpc and the x80sv laptop are in the same local network by using a router.